Young Voices for a Sustainable Future

 Participating Locations

-It has been a great honour for us at BASF to help amplify the voice and power of the youth and give emphasis to the role they play in sustainable development.
-We are inspired and grateful for what we have learned from the participants while we accompanied them through the program.
+It has been a great honor for us at BASF to help amplify the voice and power of the youth and give emphasis to the role they play in sustainable development.
+We’re inspired by and grateful for what we’ve learned from the participants while we accompanied them through the program.

 — Dr. Christoph Jaekel, Vice President Corporate Sustainability, BASF